eishub/eis/eis/readme.md

 # The Environment Interface

 The environment interface framework provides support for connecting agents to an environment.
-By implementing this interface (see the wiki for a how-to-guide), agents developed using any platform that supports EIS can connect to the environment.
+By implementing this interface, agents developed using any platform that supports EIS can connect to the environment.

-For mroe information, please see the [wiki](https://github.com/eishub/eis/wiki).
+For more information, please see the [wiki](https://github.com/eishub/eis/wiki).

 ## Releases